weis/QCbl/README.md

 Runs currently on Mac OS, iOS, Linux (Ubuntu, CentOS) and Windows.

 # Installation

-Change locations of the couchbase-lite-core header and libraries in litecore.pri. run "git submodule update --init --recursive" to install couchbase lite core including other submodules
+* Change locations of the couchbase-lite-core header and libraries in litecore.pri.
+* if needed: run "git submodule update --init --recursive" to install couchbase lite core including other submodules.

 # Authors